ncreep/language_perils/_posts/2015-01-08-hello-frink.markdown

 548 kg / bread // 1.8896551724137931034 m^3 (volume)
 tonne / potato // 1.6949152542372881356 m^3 (volume)
 ```
 From which we can conclude that bread is the constraining element here.
-But these numbers are a bit meaningless, we need to compare them to something familiar.
+But these numbers are a bit meaningless; we need to compare them to something familiar.
 An average fridge is about 20 cubic feet, converting manually is simple enough (I'm using weird American units just to show that Frink doesn't scare easily):
 ```
 (548 kg / bread) / (20 cubic feet)
 // 3.3366271316165081822
 ```

-But we don't actually need to bother with manual unit conversion, since Frink has a nifty unit conversion opertor: `->`.
+But we don't actually need to bother with manual unit conversion, since Frink has a nifty unit conversion operator: `->`.
 For example, we can write:
 ```
 1.67 meter -> feet
 // 5.4790026246719160105